chrisinoakland/chrisinoakland.github.io/_posts/2020-03-28-using-data-to-improve-a-marketing-promotion.md

 ---
-title: "Using Data to Improve a Marketing Promotion"
+title: "Using R and Python to Improve a Marketing Promotion"
 date: 2020-03-28T15:17:12-04:00
 categories:
   - blog